tmbasic-lang/tmbasic/README.md

 ## Platforms
 TMBASIC is tested on:
-- Ubuntu 18.04 (x64, ARM64)
+- Ubuntu Linux 18.04 (x64, ARM64)
 - Android 10 (ARM64) using [Termux](https://termux.com/)

 ## Build
-The build scripts and instructions assume that the host machine is Ubuntu 18+.
+The build scripts and instructions assume that the host machine is Ubuntu Linux 18+.
 AWS instance types `c5a.large` (x64) or `c6g.large` (ARM64) are recommended for building.

 The build environment runs in a Docker container.
 Make sure that Docker is installed and that your user has permission to run `docker`.
 The following command will prepare a fresh AWS Ubuntu instance for building TMBASIC.